itsmepraks/SEAS_Search/DATA_EXPORT_SCRIPTS.md

   1. Run evaluation in your notebook and extract accuracy from results
   2. Manually update the accuracy field in the JSON file after export

+### **Issue: No epoch data in log_history**
+- **Solution:** Some notebooks log by step instead of epoch.
+The export functions handle both cases.
+If you see step-based logging, the functions will convert steps to epoch numbers.

 ---

 ## 📝 Notes

+1. **Graph Structure:** The KG-QA notebook uses a `KnowledgeGraph` wrapper class.
+The actual NetworkX graph is accessed via `kg.graph`.
+The pickle file contains the KnowledgeGraph object, not a raw NetworkX graph.

-1. **Training Time:** The export functions automatically extract training time from `trainer.state.metrics['train_runtime']`.
+2. **Training Time:** The export functions automatically extract training time from `trainer_stats.metrics['train_runtime']`.
 If this is not available, you'll need to fill it manually.

-2. **Accuracy:** Most notebooks don't automatically calculate accuracy.
+3. **Accuracy:** Most notebooks don't automatically calculate accuracy.
 You'll need to:
    - Run evaluation on a test set
    - Extract accuracy from evaluation results
    - Update the JSON file manually, OR
    - Modify the export function to include your evaluation code

-3. **Validation Loss:** Only available in optimized and KG-based notebooks that use validation sets.
+4. **Validation Loss:** Only available in optimized and KG-based notebooks that use validation sets.

-4. **Evaluation Metrics:** Only available if you ran the evaluation section in the KG-QA notebook with test queries and ground truth answers.
+5. **Evaluation Metrics:** Only available if you ran the evaluation section in the KG-QA notebook with test queries and ground truth answers.

+6. **Existing Utilities:** You have `utils/convert_kg_to_json.py` which already handles graph export correctly.
+You can use it locally OR copy its functions to Colab.

 ---